amotivv/memory-box-mcp/README.md

 ## Installation

 The server has been installed and configured for use with Cline.
+Note that you need a running Memory Box instance (either self-hosted or using the hosted version at memorybox.amotivv.ai) to use this MCP server.

 To complete the setup:

 1. Edit the Cline MCP settings file at:
    ```